Jean Dow: Contributions to visceral leishmaniasis disease research

-One of Dow’s greatest accomplishments during her missionary career was her contributions, via clinical studies, to visceral leishmaniasis disease research.
-She, along with Dr. William McClure, are credited with finding the cure for the disease in China.
-Largely unrecognized for her contributions, Margaret Griffith is one of the few to give Dow credit for her research: Dr. Dow was among the first to isolate the microscopic organism which causes the disease, and in subsequent years the Women’s Hospital entered upon a new actively as methods of treating this scourge were introduced, necessitating repeated and prolonged courses of extravenous injections.”Dr. Ernest Struthers, a medical missionary who joined the North Henon Mission in 1912, describes one of Dow’s cases in the fall of 1926 where she saved a boy with visceral leishmaniasis disease.
-Dr. Struthers noted that Dow’s approach was risky, but she had the “courage… to tackle what most would not attempt.”
-Unlike Dr. Struthers, Dow did not publish any of her research on visceral leishmaniasis.
+One of Dow's greatest accomplishments during her missionary career was her contributions, via clinical studies, to visceral leishmaniasis disease research.
+She, along with William McClure, are credited with finding the cure for the disease in China.
+Largely unrecognized for her contributions, Margaret Griffith is one of the few to give Dow credit for her research: Dr. Dow was among the first to isolate the microscopic organism which causes the disease, and in subsequent years the Women’s Hospital entered upon a new actively as methods of treating this scourge were introduced, necessitating repeated and prolonged courses of extravenous injections.”Ernest Struthers, a medical missionary who joined the North Henon Mission in 1912, describes one of Dow's cases in the fall of 1926 where she saved a boy with visceral leishmaniasis disease.
+Dr. Struthers noted that Dow's approach was risky, but she had the “courage… to tackle what most would not attempt.”
+Unlike Struthers, Dow did not publish any of her research on visceral leishmaniasis.
 Rather, she prioritized her clinical work.
 She viewed her clinical work as her way of serving God.